gramineproject/graphene/Documentation/manpages/gsc.rst

 images of Bash, Python, nodejs, Numpy, and Pytorch.

 .. warning::
-   All test images rely on insecure arguments to be able to set test specific arguments to each application.
+   All test images rely on insecure arguments to be able to set test-specific arguments to each application.
 These images are not intended for production environments.